dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Bitcoin bulls are frustrated that the rest of us just don't “get it."
 Naturally, that's because we're all "losers" and ignorami who don't know our hard wallets from our public keys from our gas limits (if you can imagine).
 But doesn't a universal currency depend on being pretty easy for everyone to understand?
 Isn't it going to be a problem if your currency system is too clever for the rest of us?
    1. One of the arguments for digital currencies is that they are outside the scope of governments and banking regulations.
 What happens to digital currencies when one is used to finance the next 9/11?
    1. Yes, digital currencies could in theory save us money on banking fees.
 But how big are these really?
 0.5% of deposits are fees.
 Bitcoin exchanges cost a lot more than 0.5%.
+1. Overcoming limits and improving the flow of information is an inevitable trend of the industry.
+Disrupting almost every industrial sector through new digital technologies